echoCTF/echoCTF.RED/docs/DOCKER-COMPOSE.md

 You can modify the volumes and port mappings by editing the corresponding values in the `docker-compose.yml` file.

-The following diagram illustrates the docker networks and containers that are configured by `docker-compose`.
+The following diagram illustrates the docker networks and containers that are configured by `docker-compose.yml`.

 ![echoCTF.RED docker-compose topology](assets/docker-compose-topology.png?)